-NOAA’s Maritime Heritage Program, created in 2002, is an initiative of the National Marine Sanctuaries Program (NMSP).
-The program focuses on maritime heritage resources within the thirteen designated National Marine Sanctuaries, and also promotes maritime heritage appreciation throughout the entire nation.
+NOAA's Maritime Heritage Program, created in 2002, is an initiative of the Office of National Marine Sanctuaries.
+The program focuses on maritime heritage resources within the National Marine Sanctuary System, and also promotes maritime heritage appreciation throughout the entire nation.

 Maritime heritage is a broad legacy that includes not only physical resources, such as historic shipwrecks and prehistoric archaeological sites, but also archival documents, oral histories, and traditional seafaring and ecological knowledge of indigenous cultures.
 The vision of the Maritime Heritage Program is that a broad spectrum of Americans will be engaged in the stewardship and appreciation of our national maritime heritage.